-BMW might bring the front-wheel drive 1-Series to the US after all
+BMW might bring the front-wheel-drive 1-Series to the US after all

 Car Tech

-BMW has expanded its "Ultimate Driving Machine" mantra to include front-wheel drive vehicles around the globe, but a sedan?
+BMW has expanded its "Ultimate Driving Machine" mantra to include front-wheel-drive vehicles around the globe, but a sedan?
 Blasphemy.
 Such a car exists in China—the 2017 BMW 1-Series—and it seems the German brand may have plans to introduce the car in the U.S. as well.

 A new report from Automotive News has one source claiming BMW is mulling over a 1-Series introduction for the U.S. market.
 Pressure from Audi and Mercedes-Benz may ultimately sway BMW into offering the front-wheel drive sedan.
 Audi sells the A3 and Mercedes-Benz will soon sell the A-Class sedan in the U.S. beginning in 2018.
 The Mercedes-Benz CLA-Class has also been successful in tapping the entry-level luxury market since its introduction.